rollkit/docs/tutorials/gm-world-frontend.md

 You will also need Yarn installed for web app development.

 :::tip
-If you don't have yarn or nodejs, run this command to install it using cURL on most Linux distros and macOS:
+If you don't have Yarn or Node.js, run this command to install it using cURL on most Linux distros and macOS:

 ```bash-vue
 curl -sSL https://rollkit.dev/install-yarn.sh | bash -s {{constants.nodeVersion}} {{constants.yarnVersion}}